 We teach our kids that words can “build up or tear down”, but I know I’ve been negligent with my own words too many times to count.

-Knowing that telling the truth in love is what God really wants from us in dealing with anyone, including our kids – motivates me to re-think some recent conversations in our home.
+Practically, I know that telling the truth in love is what God really wants from me in dealing with anyone, including my kids.

 Here are some examples of building bridges instead of walls with words:

 I walk into the kitchen and Alexa is blaring an unintelligible song that my teen is obsessed with.
-I can either say something like:

 “I don’t understand why you like that music!
 It’s so loud!
 Take it to your room or wear headphones.
 I don’t want to hear it.”